gwastro/confusion-noise-3g/README.md

-## A mock data study for 3G ground-based detectors: the performance loss of matched filtering due to the correlated confusion noise
+## A mock data study for 3G ground-based detectors: the performance loss of matched filtering due to correlated confusion noise

 Shichao Wu <sup>1,2</sup> and Alexander H. Nitz <sup>1,2</sup>